gbenson/i8c/README.rst

 Contributing
 ------------

-To report a bug please use the `issue tracker`_.
+To report a bug please email the mailing list.
+You can find its address at the end of the message printed by |i8c --help|.

-If you’re working on this software please note what you’re doing in the issue tracker or email gbenson@redhat.com so we don’t collide.
+If you’re working on this software please join the mailing list and mention what you’re doing so we don’t collide.

 .. reStructuredText stuff: